pnlbwh/pnlpipe/README.md

 # Writing your own pipelines

-Pipelines are a directed acyclic graph (DAG) of dependencies.
-Here's the DAG for the standard PNL pipeline.
+A pipeline is a directed acyclic graph (DAG) of dependencies.
+Here's a diagram of the standard PNL pipeline's DAG.

 ![](pnlpipe_doc/dag.png)

+Each node represents an output, and the arrows represent dependencies.
+To author a pipeline in *pnlpipe*, you construct a DAG using python code.
+An output is represented by a `Node` class

 Each pipeline is defined in its python module in `pnlpipe_pipelines/`.